-This section provides an overview of the compensation awarded to, earned by, or paid to our principal executive officer and our next two most highly-compensated executive officers in respect of their service to the Company for our fiscal year ended December 31, 2017.
+This section provides an overview of the compensation awarded to, earned by, or paid to our principal executive officer and our next two most highly-compensated executive officers in respect of their service to the Company for our fiscal year ended December 31, 2018.
 We refer to these individuals as our named executive officers.
-Our named executive officers for the fiscal year ended December 31, 2017 were:
+Our named executive officers for the fiscal year ended December 31, 2018 were:

-- Anna Protopapas, our Chief Executive Officer and President; - · Timothy B. Lowinger, Ph.D., our Senior Vice President and Chief Scientific Officer; and - Donald A. Bergstrom, M.D., Ph.D., our former Senior Vice President and Chief Medical Officer.
+- Anna Protopapas, our Chief Executive Officer and President; - · Timothy B. Lowinger, Ph.D., our Senior Vice President and Chief Scientific Officer; and - · David Spellman, our Chief Financial Officer.